Breaking and entering is a common crime and the possibility of it happening to you shouldn’t be taken lightly.

 If they are to spot CCTV at someone’s home or business, they are less likely to target that property, therefore reducing the risk of criminal activity.
 This makes everyone’s lives safer.

 Another advantage of using CCTV is that the footage is recorded.
-This means you will always have the access to rewatch if needed.
+This means you will always have the access to videos to rewatch if needed.

 This is not only good for personal use but is convenient when it comes to those in authoritative positions.